alexle/alexle.github.com/posts/first-marathon.markdown

 I've had a chance to reflect on the race and realize that a disappointing performance isn't necessarily a bad thing.
 In some ways, I'm **glad** for the adversity and misfortune I faced that day.

-Because without them, I never would have had a chance to test my resolve and my will against its limits.
-People chuckle when I tell them my marathon was a life-changing experience, but I believe I came out a different person than when I started.
+Because how often in life do we have a chance to test our resolve and will against its limits?
+To push ourselves farther than we've ever gone before.
+People chuckle when I tell them my marathon was a life-changing experience, but I came out a different person after this race.

 For me, the marathon was a perfect reminder to embrace the challenges and obstacles you face in life, because they are *opportunities* to grow from.
 I learned so much about myself and what I was truly capable of during this race.